agrunfeld/solr-pubmed/README.md

 [Anaconda](https://store.continuum.io/cshop/anaconda/) is an easy to install Python distribution that doesn’t require root or local admin privileges.

+If you use the default Python, make sure you have the python-dev package installed.
+It contains headers needed for building some of the Python packages.

 [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended for create isolated Python development environments.

 Get the code